agrzymska142/epic-footwear/README.md

 # epic-footwear
- Final project for Visual Programming class - a shoe catalog
+ Final project for Visual Programming class - a shoe catalog.

+Written in .NET with WPF.